 In RAN1 #86bis meeting, bandwidth adaptation facilitating DL control information monitoring over a narrower bandwidth was agreed [2].
 The motivation was primarily driven by UE power saving.
 In the same meeting, support for cross-slot scheduling for DL was also agreed.

 The term “bandwidth-part” (BWP) was introduced to refer to the portion of the bandwidth within which the UE operates.
-In RAN1 NR Ad-Hoc#2, the following agreement was made on bandwidth-part configuration [8]:

-At least one of configured DL BWPs includes one CORESET with common search space at least in primary component carrier

-Each configured DL BWP includes at least one CORESET with UE-specific search space for the case of single active BWP at a given time

-In case of single active BWP at a given time, if active DL BWP does not include common search space, then UE is not required to monitor the common search space

 In RAN1 #90, the following agreement was made on BWP operation [9]:

 There is an initial active DL/UL bandwidth part pair to be valid for a UE until the UE is explicitly (re)configured with bandwidth part(s) during or after RRC connection is established